-G.10.1 The Chief Constable may make ex gratia payments to members of the public up to the level shown below in any individual instance, for damage or loss to property or for personal injury or costs incurred as a result of police action where such a payment is likely to facilitate or is conducive or incidental to the discharge of any of the functions of the PFCC or Fforce.
+G.10.1 The Chief Constable may make ex gratia payments to members of the public up to the level shown below in any individual instance, for damage or loss to property or for personal injury or costs incurred as a result of police action where such a payment is likely to facilitate or is conducive or incidental to the discharge of any of the functions of the PFCC or force.

 Amounts greater than specified below must be referred to the PFCC for approval.
-The circumstances of the proposed payment must not have the effect of circumventing other PFCC ${\scriptscriptstyle T}$ or $\not\models$ force pay and allowance, policies, rates and rules.
+The circumstances of the proposed payment must not have the effect of circumventing other PFCC or force pay and allowance, policies, rates and rules.

-Ex gratia payments between £10,000 and £100,000 must be approved by the Chief Executive or $\frac{1}{2}$
+Ex gratia payments between £10,000 and £100,000 must be approved by the Chief Executive or the PFCC's Chief Finance Officer.